DroneBlocks/dexi_yolo/README.md

-# DEXI YOLO ROS2 Package
+# Dexi YOLO ROS2 Package

 A ROS2 package that provides YOLO object detection capabilities by subscribing to compressed images and publishing detection results.
+Designed for offline deployment on Raspberry Pi4 and other embedded systems.

 ## Features